• Skip to main content

 Of course, you don’t HAVE to set goals, and indeed, many exercisers are happy working out without them.

-However, if your motivation and willpower need a boost, setting goals from any of the examples mentioned above can help.
+However, if your motivation and willpower need a boost, setting goals from any of the above examples can help.

 What’s Next